pwn20wndstuff/Undecimus/README.md

 ## The most outstanding changes over the other jailbreaks
 * All exploits in same app
-* Detailed error messages
+* Detailed and specific error messages
 * Faster patches
 * More stable patches
 * No extra battery drain
 * No random freezes
-* No random slow downs
+* No random slow downs/lags
 * No data is logged or shared
-* No malware
+* No malware/spyware
 * Proper jailbreak state detection
 * Proper bootstrap extraction to fix issues such as Cydia not appearing after jailbreak
 * Native build of Cydia for iOS 11
 * Telesphoreo port for ARM64
-* Much faster Cydia
+* Much faster Cydia interaction
 * Much more stable Cydia
-* Much more modern looking and acting Cydia
+* Much more modern user interface based Cydia
 * Cydia skips uicache when not needed
 * Cydia supports iPhone X screen size
-* Cydia Substrate for tweak injection
+* Official Cydia Substrate for tweak injection
 * Much faster ldrestart
 * Much more stable ldrestart
 * Changes to Cydia were made with permission from Saurik